 Available to any new full-time undergraduate student enrolling at Rider University who has a sibling currently enrolled as a full-time undergraduate at Rider.
 Awarded to each additional sibling as long as multiple siblings are enrolled, up to four years.
 To be eligible, enrolling siblings must contact the Office of Financial Aid prior to the start of the semester.

-Freshman applicants who completed any Rider-sponsored summer camps will automatically qualify for a $2000 Camp Completion Award, renewable for up to four years of full-time, continuous undergraduate enrollment, provide you maintain a minimum cumulative Rider grade-point average of 2.5 or better.
-Eligible camps include:
+Freshman applicants who completed any Rider-sponsored pre-college programs will automatically qualify for a $2000 Pre-College Completion Award, renewable for up to four years of full-time, continuous undergraduate enrollment, provide you maintain a minimum cumulative Rider grade-point average of 2.5 or better.
+Eligible programs include: